 To proceed with the syndication, SynPat either accepts commitments from operating companies, the sum of which must be sufficient to fund the Purchase Price, or obtains alternative funding.

-Upon receipt of Requests to Participate with aggregate commitments sufficient to pay the SUP or upon obtaining alternative funding, SynPat notifies Seller of its successful due diligence, which effectuates the licenses to all the participants.
+Upon receipt of Requests to Participate with aggregate commitments sufficient to pay the SUP or upon obtaining alternative funding, SynPat notifies Seller of its successful due diligence.

 SynPat sends to all requesters a Payment Notice stating the exact License Fee (= the SUP divided by NoP)

-Participants then counter execute the License Agreement, and pay their License Fee within seven calendar days directly to the Seller’s bank account.
+Participants then counter execute the License Agreement, and pay their License Fee within seven calendar days directly to SynPat's bank account.

-Upon full payment of the SUP to the Seller, the Patents are assigned to SynPat.
+Upon full payment of the SUP to the Seller, the Patents are assigned to SynPat, which effectuates the licenses to all the Participants..

-Figure 1

 Syndication Legal Structure